Hotel Bristol, Warsaw: Restoration

-After the fall of Communism in 1989, the hotel was finally completely restored to its former glory from 1991 to 1993, with the original interiors of the public rooms recreated to match the 1901 designs.
-The Bristol was reopened on April 17, 1993, with Margaret Thatcher in attendance, as part of the British Forte Hotels chain.
+The Hotel Bristol began receiving overnight guests again on December 5, 1992 and Baroness Margaret Thatcher officially reopened the hotel in a ceremony on April 17, 1993.
 From 1998 to 2013, the hotel was part of the Le Méridien hotel chain and was known as Le Royal Méridien Bristol.
 The exterior was further restored in 2005, and the interior redecorated in 2013, after which the hotel joined The Luxury Collection.
 Currently, the hotel offers 165 rooms as well as 41 suites.